escapin/ElectionManager/README.md

 ### Notes

+* The date and time on the web page are displayed in the timezone your computer is set to (usually where the computer is located).
-Since the system is designed to run on https, running the system on http allows the transmission of passwords as plaintext.
+* Since the system is designed to run on https, running the system on http allows the transmission of passwords as plaintext.